hendrikfolkerts/sesviewel/README.md

 EXECUTE

+There are three ways to execute SESViewEl.
+The first two ways need Node.js to be installed in a compatible version (see text before), while the third way makes use of Docker.

+1st way (tested in Windows with Node.js 10.15.3): There is a file called "extract_here.zip" in the SESViewEl directory.
+Extract it in this directory (do not place it in a subdirectory) and a directory with the name "node_modules" is created.
+This directory contains all dependencies of SESViewEl in the correct versions.
+Open a shell and change at the shell into the directory of SESViewEl.
+SESViewEl can then be started with the shell command
+- npm start

+2nd way: Dependencies are collected online before running SESViewEl.
+Therefore:

-Install Node.js, open a shell, change at the shell into the directory of SESViewEl and execute the command
+1. Open a shell, change at the shell into the directory of SESViewEl and execute the commands
 - npm install
+- npm install electron --save-dev --save-exact

-All necessary packages are installed in the program directory of SESViewEl.

-Then SESViewEl can be started with the shell command
+2. Now that all necessary packages and electron are installed in the program directory of SESViewEl, SESViewEl can be started with the shell command
 - npm start

-In case there is an error, please reinstall electron with the shell command
-- npm install electron --save-dev --save-exact

 SESViewEl can be built for a platform with the command
 - npm run dist

+3rd way: The program can be executed in a Docker container.
+Instructions are in the README file in the Docker directory of this program.